Ron Turner (American football): Indianapolis Colts

 After being fired by the Chicago Bears after the Bears poor 2009 season, Turner was hired as offensive coordinator by Stanford.
 However, four weeks later he became wide receivers coach for the Indianapolis Colts.

 FIU

 On January 3, 2013, Turner was hired as the head coach of FIU, becoming the young program's third coach and taking the reins as the program entered Conference USA.
 He led the team to a 1–11 record and a seventh-place finish in Conference USA's East Division.
 In his second season, Turner led the team to a 4–8 record.

 On September 25, 2016, Turner was relieved of his duties as head coach.

 Personal life

 Turner is the brother of Norv Turner, former head coach of the San Diego Chargers.
 Ron and his wife, Wendy, have two sons, Morgan and Cameron, and two daughters, Cally and Madison.
-"Cam" played quarterback for The Citadel and is currently in his first season as QB coach of the Indianapolis Colts.
-He has also coached in offensive capacities for the Arizona Cardinals prior to his stop in Indianapolis.
-This is after serving as the quarterbacks and wide receivers coach at FIU and working for the Carolina Panthers.
-Before that, he served as an assistant to Leslie Frazier for the Minnesota Vikings.
-Morgan is currently the tight ends coach for the Arkansas Razorbacks.
+Cam played quarterback for The Citadel before becoming a coach.
+He has also coached.
+Morgan served as the tight ends coach for the Arkansas Razorbacks.